ajw628/guilder-chronicles/Lore/Items/Special Items.md

 		2: The sound of gold.
 On your next turn a safe falls from the sky.
 10x1d10 silver pieces found inside.
 DC 10 sleight of hand to open.
 		3: The sound of a forge comes from the box.
 On your next turn an anvil fall from the sky onto an enemy.
 3d6 bludgeoning damage
 		4: The sound of rushing wind.
 A hole of 1d10 diameter appears in front of you
 		5: A sizzling sound comes from the box.
-A gloved hand holding an ACME disintigrating pistol comes out of the box and fires the disintegrate spell.
+A gloved hand holding an ACME disintigrating pistol comes out of the box and fires the disintegrate spell
 		6: You hear the hiss of dynamite.
 The box explodes immediately.
 3d6 fire damage to all entities within 5 feet of the box

 Yuusha's Armor (Broken)